KitwareMedical/AtlasBuilder/docs/docs/API.md

     Before producing a weighted function boxplot you need to specify how the population data is assigned to the function data.
     Each function corresponds to a specific instance and the population data gives information on each instance.
-The user uses this function to allign the population data with each function.
+The user uses this function to align the population data with each function.
 The "key" provided should correspond to a header from the population data.

 ### BandDepth Methods